zhangium/Youtube2Spotify/README.md

-# SpotifyGeneratePlaylist
+# Youtube2Spotify

-A simple script that takes your liked videos on Youtube, and generates a Spotify playlist based on the song in your liked videos.
+A simple script that takes a playlist on Youtube, and generates a Spotify playlist based on the song videos in the playlist.

+Note: Based off of original code from SpotifyGeneratePlaylist repository by TheComeUp!
+Modified some code to get it working for personal uses.

 ## Table of Contents
 * [Video](#Video)